 After all required documents have been received, notification of approval or denial is sent by e-mail within one week.

-Direct Loan Definitions
+Student Loan Definitions

 A postponement of payment on a loan that is allowed under certain conditions and during which interest does not accrue on Direct Subsidized Loans, Subsidized Federal Stafford Loans, and Federal Perkins Loans.
 All other federal student loans that are deferred will continue to accrue interest.
 Any unpaid interest that accrued during the deferment period may be added to the principal balance (capitalized) of the loan(s).